lsst-sqre/sqr-013/index.rst

 This provides two important features for linked-data datasets:

-1. The URL for a JSON-LD document serves as the universal identifier for a resource, in a linked-data sense.
-For example, a ``relationships`` field in one JSON-LD document can use a DocHub REST API URL of another artifact as the ``relatedIdentifier``.
+1. The URL for a JSON-LD_ document serves as the universal identifier for a resource, in a linked-data sense.
+For example, a ``relationships`` field in one JSON-LD_ document can use a DocHub REST API URL of another artifact as the ``relatedIdentifier``.
-2. Third-party metadata services can ingest this JSON-LD.
+2. Third-party metadata services can ingest this JSON-LD_.

 Implementation
 ^^^^^^^^^^^^^^

 For consistency with LSST Data Management's technology stack, the RESTful API will be deployed as a Flask_ application.

-The ID of a DocHub JSON-LD document can be derived from its MongoDB ``ObjectId``, which is a universally unique identifier for every MongoDB document.
+The ID of a DocHub JSON-LD_ document can be derived from its MongoDB_ ``ObjectId``, which is a universally unique identifier for every MongoDB_ document.

 Additional questions
 ^^^^^^^^^^^^^^^^^^^^

 1. Should DocHub fully-resolve the metadata of all related resources (as much as is possible) by walking the link tree?
 This could argument to the HTTP GET request.
-2. Should the RESTful API provide JSON-LD transformation functionality, like `framing <http://json-ld.org/spec/latest/json-ld-framing/>`_ (customizing the representation of a JSON-LD document), `expansion <http://json-ld.org/spec/latest/json-ld-api/#expansion-algorithms>`_ (inlining the context with field names) and `flattening <http://json-ld.org/spec/latest/json-ld/#flattened-document-form>`_ (collecting individual field's data and context in separate JSON objects).
+2. Should the RESTful API provide JSON-LD_ transformation functionality, like `framing <http://json-ld.org/spec/latest/json-ld-framing/>`_ (customizing the representation of a JSON-LD_ document), `expansion <http://json-ld.org/spec/latest/json-ld-api/#expansion-algorithms>`_ (inlining the context with field names) and `flattening <http://json-ld.org/spec/latest/json-ld/#flattened-document-form>`_ (collecting individual field's data and context in separate JSON objects).

 GraphQL API
 -----------

 In addition to the RESTful API, DocHub should provide a GraphQL_ API through a ``/graphql`` endpoint.
 Whereas RESTful APIs are oriented towards CRUD operations on resources, GraphQL_ is designed to efficiently populate data in user interfaces, which usually iterate over a subset of data in many resources.
-In REST, its often necessary to build custom endpoints that efficiently provide data to populate a UI.
+In REST, it's often necessary to build custom endpoints that efficiently provide data to populate a UI.
 With GraphQL_, the query specifies exactly what the shape of the output dataset is.

 Implementation